-As of the end of the third quarter in 2020, 67 sites with 1,454 ports have reserved funding.
-Most applications are currently in the construction and post-installation verification stages.
-Several customers have completed their charging station procurement and submitted the required documentation.
+As of the end of the fourth quarter in 2020, 67 sites with 1,454 ports have reserved funding.
+Nearly all applications have completed construction and are currently in post-installation verification stages.
 Figure 1.1 below shows the construction status for Pilot and Bridge.